john-albright/language-learning-website/README.md

 The website was created with CSS and HTML.
 Each page is responsive; a table is broken into two for mobile view on the spanish.html page, and a "language wheel" is converted into a column of language blocks for mobile view on the linguaphilia_language_selection.html page.
 The website has a lot of color and overall is on the darker side.
 With this in mind, some time was put into making each page of the website easily printable.

-A live version of the website can be found at the [correspondent GitHub subdirectory](john-albright.github.io/language-learning-website).
+A live version of the website can be found at the [corresponding GitHub subdirectory](john-albright.github.io/language-learning-website).